Content 1100 styling change to allow custom header

 Framework description

-This is accompanied by the KPMG Audit Execution Guide (KAEG) which sets out our methodology requirements.
+KCw is accompanied by the KPMG Audit Execution Guide (KAEG) which sets out our methodology requirements.
 The methodology is based on the requirements of the International Standards on Auditing (ISAs) and all member firms are required to follow it.
 KAEG also includes additional requirements that go beyond the ISAs and which KPMG believes enhance the quality and value of our audits.
-At KPMG in the UK, we add local requirements and guidance to comply with additional professional, legal or regulatory requirements specific to the UK and our own internal policies.

-As ever, in the UK we will continue to develop our audit methodology to remain in step with changes in laws and regulations, and to proactively respond to economic or industry events.
-KPMG Clara provides our audit teams with access to such requirements and industry knowledge with smart libraries embedded within the tool.
+At KPMG in the UK, we add local requirements and guidance to comply with additional professional, legal or regulatory requirements specific to the UK, our own internal policies, and to proactively respond to economic or industry events.
+KCw provides our audit teams with access to such requirements and industry knowledge with smart libraries embedded within the tool.
 This allows for a consistent approach, tailored by industry, and focused on key audit risks.
+To further support our teams, standardised workpapers and guidance assist our audit teams in consistent delivery.
+Last year we introduced our UK Audit Requirements Tool to support the scalable delivery of such standardised workpapers to our people in a manner that is consistent with, and complementary to, KCw.

 Deep technical expertise and knowledge